 Aishah Shahidah Simmons | Documentary Filmmaker | Lecturer | Activist Biographaphical Sketch

 Aishah Shahidah Simmons is an award-winning African-American feminist lesbian independent documentary filmmaker, television and radio producer, published writer, international lecturer, and activist based in Philadelphia, PA.
-She is presently an adjunct faculty member in the Women’s Studies and Lesbian, Gay, Bisexual, Transgender (LGBT) Studies program at Temple University where she teaches the undergraduate course Gay and Lesbian Lives, which examines the her/histories and contemporary realities of LGBTQ people in all of their diversity.
-Additionally, in the spring 2013 semester, she created, developed and is teaching the graduate and undergraduate seminar titled, Audre Lorde: The Life and Work of a Silence Breaker.
+She is presently an adjunct faculty member in the Women’s Studies and Lesbian, Gay, Bisexual, Transgender (LGBT) Studies program at Temple University where she teaches undergraduate and graduate courses, which examine the her/histories and contemporary realities of cisgender women and/or LGBTQ people in all of their diversity.
+They include Gay and Lesbian Lives (designed the revised undergraduate course), Audre Lorde: The Life and Work of A Silence Breaker (created and designed the new graduate/undergraduate course), and Graduate Introduction to Feminist Studies (designed the revised course).
+Additional work included moderating and participating on several Temple University sponsored roundtables and panels; personally inviting and hosting a wide range of nationally and internationally renowned scholars, cultural workers, filmmakers and activists who guest lectured in her classes and/or Women’s Studies hosted events: Cornelius Moore, Beverly Guy-Sheftall, Ph.D., Tyrone Smith, Elizabeth Lorde-Rollins, M.D., Alexis Pauline Gumbs, Ph.D., Melinda Goodman, Barbara Ransby, Ph.D., Qui Alexander, Michael Simmons, Jennifer S. Leath, Ph.D., Stephanie Gilmore, Ph.D., and tiona.m.

 In spring 2009, she was an Artist-in-Residence at the Center for the Study of Race, Politics and Culture and Lecturer in the Department of Cinema and Media Studies at the University of Chicago.
 During her residency, Ms. Simmons created, developed, and taught an undergraduate course entitled, Sisters Outsider: Diasporic African Women Narrative and Documentary Filmmakers.
 The syllabus from ‘Sisters Outsider’ is one of five syllabi featured in the Resources section of the 341-page Facilitating Campus Climates of Pluralism, Inclusivity, and Progressive Change at HBCU’s.
 Funded by the Arcus Foundation, this first ever in-depth study on any historically Black college campus was Phase II of Spelman College’s Women’s Research & Resource Center’s Audre Lorde Black Lesbian Feminist Project.